-In order to analyses central aesthetic dimensions in tourism experiences, this study employed a "thematic analysis" for analyzing patterns of themes within data (Glaser & Strauss, 1967).
+To explore the central aesthetic dimensions of tourism experiences, this study employed a "thematic analysis" for analyzing patterns of themes within the data (Glaser & Strauss, 1967).
 The raw data were analyzed using a coding process inspired by Corbin and Strauss (2008).
 This procedure provides a basis for making comparisons or connections within the data.
-The analytic process involved the following steps.
-First, this researcher carefully listened to all the interviews and read them several times in order to get a general sense of the entire data material.
-Next, the written information was coded into words and phrases from the interviews on the basis of the research question.
-The analysis of the codes then took place in order to find relationships between them that could identify different themes or categories.
+The data collection and analysis was a circular and recursive process, which requires movement back and forth as needed, throughout the phases (Braun & Clarke, 2006).
+The analysis began during the data collection.
+All interviews were recorded and transcribed.
+The researcher listened carefully to the interviews and read them several times to get a general sense of the material.
+The written information was coded into words and phrases from the interviews on the basis of the research question.
+The codes were analyzed to find relationships that could identify different themes or categories.
 The coded answers sometimes addressed more than one category at a time.
-Some of them were therefore revised in the process and new ones were added.
-The criteria for selecting the number of categories were that they both should mirror what the majority of the respondents highlighted and should reflect the depth and complexity of the concept.
-Finally, they should give a sensible number for the analytical purpose (Mason, 2002).
-The analysis resulted in five categories or dimensions as a preliminary framework that represents the aesthetic dimensions in the nature-based experience (with the number of tourist travel companions in parenthesis): "variation/contrast" (10), "harmony" (7), "scenery/viewing" (7), "genuineness" (8), and "cleanliness" (6).
-Six to ten of the tourist travel companions highlighted the five dimensions, and most of the companions referred to several categories.
+Some of them were therefore revised in the process, and new ones were added.
+The criterion for selecting the number of categories was that they should reflect the categories highlighted by the majority of the respondents, as well as the depth and complexity of the concept (Mason, 2002).
 The indexing was done manually.

-It is important to note that the data were created in cooperation between interviewee and interviewer.
-Another interviewer might have reached other results, because dialogues are complex and multi-layered, and can lead to different but valid interpretations.
-As a means of meeting the requirement of credibility (Lincoln & Guba, 1985), the results were discussed at a workshop with researchers at a university college in Norway.
+It is important to note that the data were created through cooperation between the interviewees and interviewer.
+Another interviewer might have obtained different results, because dialogues are complex, multi-layered, and can lead to different but valid interpretations.
+As a means of meeting the requirement of credibility (Lincoln & Guba, 1985), the results were discussed with researchers at a university college workshop in Norway.
 The next section presents the findings.